jamesbconner/Sync2NAS/README.md

 ```

 ### Refresh the Downloads Table
 Baseline the downloads database with the contents of the SFTP server to the downloads table.
-This uses a recursive search on all directories in the SFTP server path, so it takes a considerable amount of time.
+This command will process all configured SFTP paths in the configuration file.
+It uses a recursive search on all directories in each SFTP server path, so it may take a considerable amount of time depending on the number and size of configured paths.
 These files will not be downloaded as a result of this command, nor will these files be downloaded in the future.
 ```bash
 python sync2nas.py bootstrap-downloads
 ```